Last Updated: October 4, 2022

 More and more American consumers are ordering their products online and getting them delivered.
 Join the fad if you haven’t already.
 Offering delivery options for customers opens up another sales channel for your store, which can help increase your revenue significantly.
-Partner with Postmates, Seamless, DoorDash or the countless others to offer customers your most popular snacks with just a few clicks.
+Partner with Postmates, Seamless, DoorDash or countless others to offer shoppers your most popular snacks with just a few clicks.
 7-11 was the first major c-store player to try it out, partnering with DoorDash in late 2015.

 Even offering just a few products from local farmers can put your convenience store or QSR on the map.
 Let your community know that you’re supporting local businesses and workers.
 Farms like Nature Crisp have found a niche market for themselves, marketing their fresh produce to nearby c-stores, including Jet Foods.
 Items like their prepared salads and fruit bowls have flown off the shelves.
-It’s 2018, did you not expect to be able to get locally grown microgreens from your corner shop?
+It’s 2022, did you not expect to be able to get locally grown microgreens from your corner shop?

 There are many different approaches to this one, but some convenience stores are offering promotions that satisfy both the angel and the devil on your shoulders.
-By offering product combos of one healthy item and one guilty pleasure, c-stores and QSRs have seen a sharp rise in sales of their more health conscious (and typically more expensive) product.
+By bundling product combos of one healthy item with one guilty pleasure, convenience stores and quick serve restaurants have seen a sharp rise in sales of their more health conscious (and typically more expensive) product.
 This type of tactic can also be used to move slow selling products off of the shelf by combining bundled deals with more popular items.

-Even if it doesn’t sell, or taste decent, for the matter, offering a product that makes your convenience store or quick service restaurant stand out from the rest of the pack if a great way of marketing your small business.
+Even if it doesn’t sell (or taste decent, for that matter), offering a product that makes your convenience store or quick service restaurant stand out from the rest of the pack is a great way of marketing your small business.
 As a particularly mouthwatering example, Giant Eagle, came up with “The General,” a sandwich consisting of General Tso’s flavored chicken strips and fried egg rolls.
 The cultural trends of health and wellness have got nothing on The General.

 C-stores are often quick stopovers for travelers, many of whom managed to forget a cell phone charger, headphones, or spare batteries.
-Offer plenty of options, including some higher-end or brand name products.
-Knock off chargers are frustrating and many people will pay a pretty penny for the real deal.
+Stock plenty of options, including some higher-end or brand-name products.
+Knockoff chargers are frustrating and many people will pay a pretty penny for the real deal.

-Like any retail store, c-stores and QSRs can get smart with how prices are structured and where items are placed around the store.
+Like any retail store, c-stores and QSRs can get smart with price structuring and strategically placing items around the store.
 To be sure there, are lots of pricing strategies you can experiment with.
-For example, you can offer a good deal on quality oil or antifreeze; few clients will notice the $5 funnel that is right next to it.
-More often than not, clients don’t blink an eye at the price of smaller items such as this, especially when paired with a good deal.
+For example, you can offer a good deal on quality oil or antifreeze, with a $5 funnel displayed right on the same shelf.
+More often than not, clients don’t blink an eye at the price of smaller items, especially when paired with a good deal.

 Don’t let your quick service shop or c-store be that place.
 Most of us have faced the dilemma at some point (should I just hold it?).
 Make your mark by being known as the place that always has an impeccably clean bathroom.
 The KwikTrip CEO has gone so far as to leave his contact info in each bathroom (a risky move) so that any unhappy guests can directly contact him with their horror stories.
 Hopefully he never has a run-in with Seabass.

 The demand for booze is as inelastic as it gets.
 Carry it and carry a lot of it.
 Drinkers are craving more variety than ever.
-Highlight the local, seasonal beers, offer growlers or build your own sixers, put in a wine cooler if you want to get a little fancier.
-The inventory doesn’t spoil and who knows how many people will grab that extra beer or two if it’s something they don’t see everywhere.
+Highlight the local, seasonal beers, offer growlers, build your own six-pack, or put in a wine cooler if you want to get a little fancier.
+The inventory generally doesn’t spoil, and who knows how many people will grab that extra beer or two if it’s a product they don’t see everywhere.

 We’d love to hear what you think about any of these ideas or some of your own.
-Let us know on Facebook, Twitter or Google.
+Let us know on Facebook or Twitter.
 And hopefully, some of the examples above gave you a bit of inspiration.
-If any of you come up your own version of The General, we’ll be there.
+If any of you come up with your own version of The General, we’ll be there.
 For more information on what POS features are necessary for convenience stores, click below to set up a free demo.